Table of Contents

 This error message is shown in a few cases:

-• The Player ( SD card) storage has been interchanged from another Player.
-In this case, the message should go away within 2 minutes after the device is online, and a Registration Code message should appear.
+- The Player ( SD card) storage has been interchanged from another Player.
+In this case, the message should disappear within 2 minutes of the device’s online, and a Registration Code message should appear.

 Apply Needed

-The message below will be displayed on the bottom right of your TV screen 3 days before the Schedule file expires.
+The message below will appear at the bottom right of your TV screen three days before the Schedule file expires.

 Solving the above issue

-To solve the above issue, connect the player with an Ethernet cable or use our detailed guide to connect the player to your wireless network.
+Connect the player to your wireless network using an Ethernet cable or our detailed guide to solve the above issue.
 When the player appears online on your account, click the “Push to Players” button.

 “Registration Code”

-For a newly imaged Player to be registered with the Service, the user must enter the device’s Registration Code in the Portal’s Monitor section.
-Besides this typical case, the device must be re-registered if the “SETTINGS.txt” file is modified or the SD card has been changed for the specific Raspberry Pi.
+To register a newly imaged Player with the Yodeck Portal, the user must enter the device’s Registration Code in the Portal’s Screen section.
+In addition to this typical case, the device must be re-registered if the “SETTINGS.txt” file is modified or the SD card has been changed for the specific Raspberry Pi.

 “Device Deactivated”

-The “Device Deactivated” message appears when the Monitor in the Account has been disabled because the Quota ( maximum number of Monitors for the Account) has been lowered.
+The “Device Deactivated” message appears when the Screen in the Account has been disabled because the Quota (maximum number of Screens for the Account) has been lowered.
 If a Player is deactivated because the Quota has been lowered, the Player displays the “Device Deactivated” message.
-If the Monitor is deleted, a Registration Code message appears, not a “Device Deactivated” message.
-Only when the Monitor is automatically disabled because the Quota has been lowered can the “Device Deactivated” message appear.
+If the screen is deleted, a Registration Code message will appear, not a “Device Deactivated” message.
+Only when the Screen is automatically disabled because the Quota has been lowered can the “Device Deactivated” message appear.

 “Could Not Get Video from YouTube”